CorruptComputer/ProtonDB-Tags/README.md

 ```
 It means you ran the script with python2, please run it with python3.
 More info about why this error happens can be found [here](https://stackoverflow.com/a/21122817).

-If anything is still not working you can open an issue here, or join my Discord server (link is at the top of this README).
-Please respect the rules of the server if you join!
+If anything else is not working you please feel free to open an issue here.